SkillsFundingAgency/das-aan-hub-api/README.md

 ### Pre-Requisites
 * A clone of this repository
 * A storage emulator like Azurite
-* The AAN Hub database is published
+* The AAN Hub database is published from 'SFA.DAS.AANHub.Database' project

 ### Config